AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_flow_analysis/04-automatic_generation.rst

 * Data dependencies are generated

-  - Items that only get written to (LHS of assignment, :ada:`out` parameter of subprogram call) are considered *outputs*
+  - Items that only get written to are considered *outputs*
+    - LHS of assignment, :ada:`out` parameter of subprogram call

-  - Items that only get read (not on LHS of assignment, not used as :ada:`out` or :ada:`in out` parameter) are considered *inputs*
+  - Items that only get read are considered *inputs*
+    - Not on LHS of assignment, only :ada:`in` parameter

   - All other variables are both inputs and outputs

 |